Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Hip Pain

 Hip pain is caused by a variety of factors and can make sleep uncomfortable without the right bed.
 Many people find that pressure relief helps a lot with regard to hip pain, especially if they are side sleepers.
-Often, the best mattress for hip pain are soft to medium-firm options that are great for keeping the lower back supported.
+Often, the best mattresses for sleepers with hip pain are soft to medium-firm options that are great for keeping the lower back supported.

 Shoulder Pain